 Kazakhstan Country Report

 The government has been emphasising infrastructure improvement with focus on road and railway construction to maximise Kazakhstan's transit potential.
-President Nursultan Nazarbayev is keen to attract foreign investment, which is vital for his economic development plans that centre on economic diversification and industrial modernisation.
+President Nursultan Nazarbayev is keen to attract foreign investment, which is vital for his economic development plans.
 Recently strengthened anti-corruption measures are unlikely to mitigate high-level bribery, which is widespread across state institutions.
-The opening of the Astana International Financial Centre in January 2018 includes a special court based on British law, staffed by foreign judges and intended for foreign investors with participation of international legal experts is likely to increase the transparency and predictability of Kazakh judiciary.
+The opening of the Astana International Financial Centre in January 2018 includes a special court based on British law, staffed by foreign judges and intended for foreign investors, which is likely to increase the transparency and predictability of the judiciary.

 Terrorism risks in Kazakhstan stem mainly from growing radicalisation of youth, which the government has not been able to address despite employing a range of anti-terrorism measures, including increased criminalisation of participation in and recruitment for terrorist organisations as well as de-radicalisation initiatives.
 Homegrown militants tend to lack capabilities but they are more likely to target police, security service and state institutions rather than critical energy infrastructure, which is typically well protected.
 Kazakhstan's denominational landscape is rapidly changing with conservative forms of Islam becoming more widespread in impoverished southern and oil-rich western regions.

-Kazakhstan enjoys friendly relations with all neighbouring states, which are cemented through bilateral agreements (such as the treaty on good neighbourliness signed with Russia and strategic partnership agreement achieved with Uzbekistan in 2013) as well as membership of regional intergovernmental organisations (Collective Security Treaty Organization and the Shanghai Cooperation Organization).
+Kazakhstan enjoys friendly relations with all neighbouring states, which are cemented through bilateral agreements (such as the treaty on good neighbourliness signed with Russia and strategic partnership agreement achieved with Uzbekistan in 2013) as well as membership in regional intergovernmental organisations (Collective Security Treaty Organization and the Shanghai Cooperation Organization).
 This makes an inter-state war very unlikely.
-Similarly, the lack of agreement between the five littoral states over the legal status of the Caspian Sea on 12 August 2018 makes a maritime conflict with other littoral states (Azerbaijan, Iran, Russia and Turkmenistan) less likely.
+The signing of the Convention on the Legal Status of the Caspian Sea on 12 August 2018 makes a maritime conflict with other littoral states (Azerbaijan, Iran, Russia and Turkmenistan) less likely.
 This risk is further mitigated by Kazakhstan's maritime border delimitation agreements with Azerbaijan, Russia and Turkmenistan.

 Vaccinations required to enter the country